28 June 2016 : Original article

 CONCLUSIONS: Assessment of kidney allograft RTL does not show its association with sex, DM, AH, post-transplant infection, or CMV reactivation in the recipients, suggesting that other factors, probably directly related to the transplantation procedure, have a greater effect on telomere length.

-Keywords: Allografts, Cytomegalovirus Infections, Polymorphism, Single Nucleotide, Telomere Homeostasis
+Keywords: Allografts, Polymorphism, Single Nucleotide, Telomere Homeostasis

 17 May 2023 : Original articleResults of Liver Retransplantation After Rescue Hepatectomy: A Single-Center Study